haycristhine/haycristhine.github.io/README2.md

 ## Professional Summary

-Software Engineer with ~10 years of experience building production systems with Python, Django, and relational databases in unicorns, consultancies, and R&D environments.
+Software Engineer with ~10 years of experience building production systems with Python, Django, and relational databases in startups, medium and large companies.

 Strong in APIs, integrations, security, and embedded/backoffice backends, with a focus on clean architecture, reliability, and maintainability.